 In this request, NCS is requesting approval from OMB for formative research activities relating to instrument design and modality with a view to reduce item and unit non-response to Study instruments while preserving scientific quality.
 The results from these formative research projects will inform the feasibility (scientific robustness), acceptability (burden to participants and study logistics) and cost of NCS Vanguard and Main Study instrument design and modality in a manner that minimizes public information collection burden compared to burden anticipated if these instruments were incorporated directly into either the NCS Vanguard or Main Study.

 The NCS has obtained generic clearance for formative research activities pertaining to outreach, recruitment and retention (0925-0590).
-Under separate notice, the NCS also requests an OMB generic clearance for formative research featuring biospecimen and physical measures, environmental samples, and neurodevelopmental measures.
+Under separate notice, the NCS also requests an OMB generic clearance for formative research featuring biospecimen and physical measures, environmental samples, and Start Printed Page 23606neurodevelopmental measures.
 These separate and distinct generic clearances are requested to facilitate the efficiency of submission and review of these projects as required by the OMB Office of Information and Regulatory Affairs.

 Frequency of Response: Annual [As needed on an on-going and concurrent basis].

 Affected Public: Members of the public, researchers, practitioners, and other health professionals.

 Type of Respondents: Women of child-bearing age, fathers, health care facilities and professionals, public health professional organizations and practitioners, and schools and child care organizations.
 These include both persons enrolled in the NCS Vanguard Study and their peers who are not participating in the NCS Vanguard Study.